 Our clinic performs many gynecologic surgeries in our Fitchburg (Madison) office.
 This saves our patients both time and money from having to visit a hospital for the same procedure.

 A hysterectomy is the surgical removal of the uterus.
-It is the second most common type of major surgery performed on children of childbearing age (second to cesarean delivery).
+It is the second most common type of major surgery performed on women of childbearing age (second to cesarean delivery).
 Hysterectomy may be done to treat conditions including: